Amalan-ConStat/My-Personal-Website/content/home/posts.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Posts"
+title = "My Posts"
-subtitle = ""
+subtitle = "Focus on TidyTuesday and fitODBOD related issues.
+Further, Statistics related Posts"

 # Order that this section will appear in.
 weight = 40